msrch/obsidian-double-colon-conceal/README.md

 ## Install

-It is recomened to restart Obsidian after installing and enabling this plugin to prevent any render caching issues.
+It is recommended to restart Obsidian after installing and enabling this plugin to prevent any render caching issues.

 ### Community Plugins in Obsidian